 On the other hand, if you’re constantly up-to-date on everyone’s hours, and can see how much of the project budget has been used, it’s much easier to adjust the schedule.

-Tools like Hubstaff’s time tracking with geofences make it easier to understand what your employees are doing throughout the day by sending daily time cards straight to your inbox.
+Tools like Hubstaff’s time tracking with geofences for construction make it easier to understand what your employees are doing throughout the day by sending daily time cards straight to your inbox.

 Running as a lightweight app on your team’s mobile devices, Hubstaff accurately tracks hours and locations throughout the workday.
 You can see where your crews are, how much time has been put into a project so far, and even when they’re in transit to get more supplies.